All the TV Productions Suspended or Delayed Due to Coronavirus Pandemic (Updating)

 Live Audiences

-Nearly every major talk show on both coasts has opted to forgo live audiences at show tapings going forward, including late-night entries “Jimmy Kimmel Live!,” “The Late Late Show with James Corden,” “Full Frontal With Samantha Bee,” “The Tonight Show Starring Jimmy Fallon,” “Late Night With Seth Meyers,” “The Late Show With Stephen Colbert,” Trevor Noah’s “Daily Show,” “Last Week Tonight With John Oliver,” “Watch What Happens Live With Andy Cohen,” “Desus & Mero” and “Lights Out With David Spade.”
+Nearly every major talk show on both coasts opted to forgo live audiences at show tapings earlier in the week, including “Jimmy Kimmel Live!,” “The Late Late Show with James Corden,” “Full Frontal With Samantha Bee,” “The Tonight Show Starring Jimmy Fallon,” “Late Night With Seth Meyers,” “The Late Show With Stephen Colbert,” Trevor Noah’s “Daily Show,” “Last Week Tonight With John Oliver,” “Watch What Happens Live With Andy Cohen,” “Desus & Mero,” “Lights Out With David Spade” and “Real Time With Bill Maher.”

 In daytime, “The Ellen Degeneres Show,” “The Talk,” “The View,” “The Wendy Williams Show,” “Good Morning America” and “Today,” as well as game shows “Wheel of Fortune” and “Jeopardy,” have all made a similar move.
 Sitcom tapings weren’t exempt either, with Pop TV’s “One Day at a Time” also choosing to go audience-less as of Tuesday.